-This course is designed to provide the student with lab experience learning the current theory and practice of multi-track music recording and to familiarize the beginning student with the new technological innovations of the recording industry.
+This course is designed to provide the student with lab experience learning the current theory and practice of multitrack music recording and to familiarize the beginning student with the new technological innovations of the recording industry.
 The course will cover acoustics, signal flow, microphones, and fundamentals of board design.
 As a lab, this course may include visits to an actual Music Recording Studio.
+Offered at departmental discretion.